edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 # Verifying

 ## Algorithm
-When a verifier encounters a VVP passport, they use the following algorithm to verify:
+When a verifier encounters a VVP passport, they SHOULD verify by using an algorithm similar to following.
+(Optimizations may combine or reorder operations, but MUST achieve all of the same guarantees, in order to be compliant implementations.)

 1. Confirm that the `orig` and `dest` fields match contextual observations and other SIP metadata.
 That is, the passport appears aligned with what is known about the call from external sources.
 This is not a cryptographic analysis.
 1. Extract the `kid` field.
-1. Fetch the key state for the OP from the OOBI.
+1. Fetch the key state for the OP from the OOBI in `kid`.
 Caches may be used to optimize this, as long as they meet the freshness standards of the verifier.
 Normally, the current key state is checked, but the OOBI returns a data stream that also allows historical analysis.
 1. Use the public key of the OP to verify that the signature on the passport is valid for that key state.
-On success, the verifier knows that the OP is at least making a testable assertion about the identity and authorizations of the AP.
+On success, the verifier knows that the OP is at making an assertion about the identity and authorizations of the AP.
+(This is approximately the level of assurance provided by existing alternatives to VVP.)
 1. Extract the `evd` field, which references the dossier ({{<dossier}}) that constitutes backing evidence.
-1. Check to see whether the dossier has already been fully validated.
+1. Use the SAID ({{<said}}) of the dossier as a lookup key to see whether the dossier has already been fully validated.
 Since dossiers are highly stable, caching dossier validations is recommended.
 1. If the dossier requires full validation, perform it.
-Validation includes checking the signature on each ACDC in the dossier's data graph against the key state of the issuer at the time the issuance occurred.
+Validation includes checking the signature on each ACDC in the dossier's data graph against the key state of its respective issuer at the time the issuance occurred.
 Key state is proved by the KEL {{<KEL}}, and checked against independent witnesses.

     Issuance is recorded explicitly in the KEL's overall event sequence, so this check does not require guesses about how to map issuance timestamps to key state events.
 Subsequent key rotations do not invalidate this analysis.

     Validation also includes comparing data structure and values against the declared schema, plus a full traversal of all chained CVD {{<cvd}}, back to the root of trust for each artifact.
-The correct relationships among evidence artifacts is checked (e.g., proving that the issuer of one piece is the issuee of another piece).
+The correct relationships among evidence artifacts MUST also be checked (e.g., proving that the issuer of one piece is the issuee of another piece).

-1. Check to see whether the revocation status of the dossier has been tested recently enough to satisfy the verifier's freshness standards.
+1. Check to see whether the revocation status of the dossier and each item it depends on has been tested recently enough to satisfy the verifier's freshness standards.
 If no, check for revocations anywhere in the data graph of the dossier.
 Revocations are not the same as key rotations.
 They can be checked much more quickly than doing a full validation.
 Revocation checks can also be cached, possibly with a different freshness threshold than the main evidence.
 1. Assuming that the dossier is valid and has no breakages due to revocation, confirm that the OP is authorized to sign the passport.
 If there is no delegation evidence ({{<DE}}), the AP and the OP must be identical, and the OP must be the issuee of the vetting credential; otherwise, the OP must be the issuee of a delegated signing credential for which the issuer is the AP.
 1. Extract the `orig` field and compare it to the TNAlloc credential {{<tnalloc-credential}} cited in the dossier {{<dossier}} to confirm that the AP {{<AP}} (or, if OP is not equal to AP and OP is using their own number, the OP {{<OP}}) has the right to originate calls with this number.
 1. If the passport includes non-null values for the optional `card` or `goal` fields, extract that information and check that the brand attributes claimed for the call are justified by a brand credential {{<brand-credential}} in the dossier.
 1. Check any business logic.
 For example, if the delegated signer credential says that the OP can only call on behalf of the AP during certain hours, or in certain geos, check those attributes of the call.

 ## Planning for efficiency
 The complete algorithm listed above is quite rigorous.
-With no caches, it may take a second or two, much like full validation of a certificate chain.
-However, because ACDC-based evidence is indexed by SAID {{<said}}, any given ACDC only needs to be validated once in its lifespan, which persists across key rotations and may last as long as an AP {{<AP}} uses a phone number -- years or decades.
+With no caches, it may take several seconds, much like a thorough validation of a certificate chain.
+However, because ACDC-based evidence is indexed by SAID ({{<said}}), any given ACDC only needs to be validated once in its lifespan, which persists across key rotations and may last as long as an AP ({{<AP}}) uses a phone number -- years or decades.
 This allows very aggressive caching.
-And since the same dossier is used to justify many outbound calls -- perhaps thousands or millions of calls, for busy call centers -- and many dossiers will reference the same issuers and issuees and their associated key states and KELs {{<KEL}}, caching will produce huge benefits.
+And since the same dossier is used to justify many outbound calls -- perhaps thousands or millions of calls, for busy call centers -- and many dossiers will reference the same issuers and issuees and their associated key states and KELs ({{<KEL}}), caching will produce huge benefits.

 Furthermore, because SAIDs and their associated data (including links to other nodes in a data graph) have a tamper-evident relationship, any party can perform validation and compile their results, then share the data with verifiers that want to do less work.
 Validators like this are not oracles, because consumers of such data need not trust shared results blindly.
 They can always directly recompute some or all of it from a passport, to catch deception.
 However, they can do this lazily or occasionally, per their preferred balance of risk/effort.

 *In toto*, these characteristics mean that no centralized registry is required in any given ecosystem.
 Data can be fetched directly from its source, across jurisdictional boundaries.
 Because it is fetched from its source, it comes with consent.
-Privacy can be tuned ({{<privacy}}).
-Simple opportunistic, uncoordinated reuse (e.g., in or across the datacenters of TSPs {{<TP}}) will arise spontaneously and will dramatically improve the scale and efficiency of the system.
+Privacy can be tuned (see {{<privacy}}).
+Simple opportunistic, uncoordinated reuse (e.g., in or across the datacenters of TSPs will arise spontaneously and will dramatically improve the scale and efficiency of the system.

 # Curating
 The evidence that's available in today's telecom ecosystems resembles some of the evidence described here, in concept.
 However, existing evidence has gaps, and its format is fragile.
 Furthermore, if it is organized for discovery, it is typically assembled into large, centralized registries at a regional or national level.
 These registries become a trusted third party, which defeats some of the purpose of creating decentralized and independently verifiable evidence in the first place.
 Sharing such evidence across jurisdiction boundaries requires regulatory compatibility and bilateral agreements.
 Sharing at scale is impractical at best, if not illegal.